-Source: Department of Human Services, Medicare Australia Statistics.
+Table 3 Number of MBS-funded services claimed for chronic disease management in general practice, Gold Coast PHN region, 2014-15 to 2016-17 Source: Department of Human Services, Medicare Australia Statistics.
 Extracted 26/09/18.

 This data shows that the number of services claimed by GPs for chronic disease management has increased significantly over the last three years.
-The number of GPs claiming these services has also increased significantly-approximately 765 GPs claimed the preparation of a chronic disease management plan in 2016-17, which represents about 94% of the roughly 810 GPs working in the Gold Coast region.
+The number of GPs claiming these services has also increased significantly-approximately 765 GPs claimed the preparation of a chronic disease management plan in 2016-17, which represents about 94% of the roughly 810 GPs working in the Gold Coast region in that time.

 While the data above represents services to people who have a diagnosed chronic condition, there are also items listed on the MBS with a more preventative focus such as routine health assessments.
 However, the utilisation of these items appears to be decreasing-there are fewer GPs providing fewer health brief and standard assessments occasions of service.
 However prolonged health assessments and long health assessments are increasing.
-Trends relating to services delivered in general practices in the Gold Coast region for health assessments between 2015-16 and 2016-17 include: